joseway04/gildedrose/README.md

 Backend project is created with Spring

-Clone the repository locally using this link
+Clone the repository locally using this link: https://github.com/joseway04/gildedrose.git

 ## Frontend
 The frontedn app is created with Angular.So Angular, Typescript an NodeJS are required